Subdirectly irreducible medial quandles: Reductivity versus nilpotency

 \section{Reductivity versus nilpotency}

 Theorem \ref{finite_si} shows that finite reductive medial quandles play an important role in the theory of medial quandles.
-Reductivity of medial quandles is closely related to the notion of nilpotency: $m$-reductive Alexander quandles are reducts of modules over the ring $\Z[t,t^{-1}]/(1-t)^m$.
+Reductivity of medial quandles is closely related to the notion of nilpotency.
 A medial quandle $Q$ is reductive if and only if its left multiplication group $\lmlt{Q}$ is nilpotent, as we shall see later in Theorem~\ref{th:nilpotent}.
 Further, a nilpotent $\varphi_{i,i}$ can appear in an indecomposable affine mesh $\mathcal A=(A_i;\,\varphi_{i,j};\,c_{i,j})$ if and only if the sum of $\mathcal A$ is reductive.

 In the sequel we focus on the nilpotency of $\lmlt{Q}$.
 We start with two auxiliary lemmas.

 \begin{lemma} \cite[Lemma 2.4]{JPZ17} Let~$Q$ be a medial quandle, $e$, $f\in Q$ and $\alpha\in\dis Q$.
 Then $^{L_{e}}\alpha=\; ^{L_{f}}\alpha$. \end{lemma}